 Before C-pentaBDE was phased out in the United States in 2004, 97 per cent of global production of c-pentaBDE was used in that country, as well as Canada.
 Alcock et al. have estimated that up to 2000, 85,000 tonnes of pentaBDE overall were used in the United States and 15,000 tonnes were used in Europe (Alcock et al., 2003).
 PentaBDEs may have been used in Asia but no reliable data are available to confirm this.

 In some regions, c-pentaBDE was used almost exclusively as a flame retardant in the manufacture of flexible polyurethane (PUR) foams, with between 90 and 95 per cent of c-pentaBDE used for that purpose.
-Flexible PUR foams were used mainly in automotive and upholstery applications, electrical and electronic appliances, building materials, furniture, textiles and packaging.
+This foam may contain between 10 and 18 per cent of the c-PentaBDE formulation (UNEP/POPS/POPRC.2/17/Add.1).
+Flexible PUR foams were used mainly in automotive and upholstery applications, electrical and electronic equipment, building materials, furniture, textiles and packaging.

+C-decaBDE

+Parties of the Stockholm Convention shall prohibit and/or eliminate the use of decaBDE, unless they have notified the Secretariat of their intention to use it in accordance with a specific exemption as specified in parts I and IX of Annex A to the Stockholm Convention.
+Information on specific exemptions can be found in the register of specific exemptions of the Stockholm Convention on the Convention website (www.pops.int).The C-decaBDE consumption peaked in the early 2000's and c-decaBDE is still used worldwide (UNEP/CHW.13/INF/14).
+C-decaBDE has a variety of applications including in plastics, textiles, adhesives, sealants, coatings and inks.
+C-decaBDE containing plastics are used in electrical and electronic equipment, wires and cables, pipes and carpets.
+In textiles, c-decaBDE is mainly used in upholstery, window blinds, curtains and mattresses for public and domestic buildings, and in the transportation sector.
+The amount of c-decaBDE used in plastics and textiles globally varies but up to about 90 per cent of c-decaBDE ends up in plastics including plastics used in electrical and electronic equipment while the remainder is used in coated textiles, upholstered furniture and mattresses (UNEP/POPS/POPRC.11/10/Add.1).
+C-decaBDE has also been used in modelling clay, washing and cleaning products and cosmetics and personal care products.

 Wastes

 Wastes consisting of, containing or contaminated with POP-BDEs (hereinafter referred to as “POP-BDE wastes”) may be found in: